 UNI has had 24 coaches in 103 years of football.
-Although many of them stayed for only one or two seasons, coaches like Clyde Starbeck, Stan Sheriff, and Terry Allen were at UNI long enough to make a strong impact on the program.
+Although many of them stayed for only one or two seasons, coaches like Clyde Starbeck, Stan Sheriff, Terry Allen, Mike Dunbar, and Mark Farley were at UNI long enough to make a strong impact on the program.

 Until 1976, all football games were played on an outside field.
 Early football games were played on a field west of the East Gym and south of Bartlett Hall.

 Today, Rod Library sits on the southern end of this field and the East Gym pool on a portion of the northern end.

 Then in 1936, the school's first outdoor stadium and athletic field was completed.